 - Decisions can be made using both real data and qualitative results.

-- Better identify demographics to better find and reach your target market.
+- You can better identify demographics to better find and reach your target market.
 This allows you to target sub-groups of your market for more effective marketing messages to increase response.

-- Engage and network with your market.
+- You can engage and network with your market.
 Social media allows you to directly communicate with groups or even individual consumers.
 It's free, allows you to speak to your market, and provides quick feedback on what's working and what your market likes.

-- Inexpensive.
+- It can be inexpensive.
 Some online marketing methods are free.

 - Data and results are available immediately.
 This gives you quick feedback on what works and what doesn't so you can adjust your marketing.

-- No need to hire outside help.
+- There's no need to hire outside help.
 Many online marketing strategies can be easily implemented by a one-person home business.

-- The ability to build direct relationships with your customers via social media and communities.
+- You have the ability to build direct relationships with your customers via social media and communities.

-- The ability to make marketing message changes on the fly.
+- It provides the ability to make marketing message changes on the fly.

 While the Internet has made marketing easier, it's not without its challenges, such as:

-- A reliance on customers being highly interactive on the internet.
+- It can mean a reliance on customers being highly interactive on the Internet.
 If your market isn't online, it's not the most effective way of marketing.
 With that said, Internet use continues to rise, and eventually, will be common with nearly all consumers.

-- Can be highly demanding on your time.
+- It can be highly demanding on your time.
 Continuous content must be created, edited, approved and published; comments must be responded to and sites and pages must be maintained.
 And then there's social media, which can take an inordinate amount of time.

-- The ability to mismanage or be inconsistent in your brand identity in forums, blogs, social media etc. Successful online marketing requires consistency across all your marketing platforms.
+- It can be mismanaged or inconsistent with your brand identity in forums, blogs, and social media.
+Successful online marketing requires consistency across all your marketing platforms.